Batch Linearization and gain scheduling

 plot!(sol, idxs=F.output.u, l=(1, :black, :dash, 0.5), lab="Ref")

-If everything worked as expected, the gain-scheduled controller should perform better than each of the included controllers individually.
+If everything worked as expected, the gain-scheduled controller should perform reasonably well across the entire scheduling range.

 C-Code generation